adCenter -

 - Separate URLs: Serves different code to each device on separate URLs.
 After detecting the device, this configuration redirects the to the appropriate page.

-Be sure to check the mobile friendliness of your site with Google’s Mobile-Friendly Test Tool.
+Be sure to check the mobile-friendliness of your site with Google’s Mobile-Friendly Test Tool.
+If you need assistance in getting your site to be mobile-friendly, this is part of the purview of our

 Mobile Marketing -